2020 Medication Therapy Management Program

-Can the Medication Therapy Management (MTM) program help you with your medications?
+The Medication Therapy Management (MTM) program helps you with your medications.

-If you receive your Medicare Part D drug coverage through Tufts Health Unify, you may be eligible for a medication therapy management (MTM) program.
+If you receive your Medicare Part D drug coverage through Tufts Health Unify (Medicare-Medicaid Program), you may be eligible for a medication therapy management (MTM) program.

 What is the MTM program?

 This program was created to help us provide better care for our members.
-We have partnered with Mirixa to provide this important service.
+We have partnered with OutcomesMTM to provide this important service.